architolk/fm-synth/doc/OPS-menu.md

 - ADDS: "plucked" operation, rates for decay and release are matched.
 In this mode, you can quickly create plucked envelopes (the rate change of the sound after the attack phase matches the rate change of the sound after key release).

 In **Level** mode, all dials correspond to the end level of that phase.
 Because the end level of decay-2 is the same as the end level of sustain, these dials respond to the same parameter, L3.

+In level mode you can toggle between "regular" level mode and a mode in which you can change the rate key.
+In rate key mode, all operator dials correspond to their usual operator, as in a non-envelope mode.